Neroware/GodotRx/README.md

 ```

 Note that 'Default' is the one used in the default TimeoutScheduler singleton.
-It is processed at process time accounting time scale and pause mode.
+It always runs at process timestep, scaling with `Engine.time_scale`.

 ### Error handling
 In my endless sanity, I throw my own custom exception handling into the ring.